 - If confronted by a wild turkey that has lost its fear of humans, an open umbrella or walking stick may help steer it out of your path.
 Turkeys rarely make agressive physical contact with humans.
-Be assertive and dominate.
-Let that turkey know you're the boss.
+Be assertive and dominant.
+Let that turkey know you're in control.

 - Avoid sudden stops or swerves when encountering turkeys in the roadway.
 If safe to do so, slow down to 10 mph and proceed.
 The turkeys will move out of the way.